ericaltenburg/cs383/README.md

 # cs383
-These are various coding projects done in CS 383 - computer organization and programming at Stevens Institute of Techonology (F19).
+These are various coding projects done in CS 383 - Computer Organization and Programming at Stevens Institute of Techonology (F19).